 Devil in Greek is Διάβολος , or diabolus.
 One of its meanings was “dickens.”

 It is derived from the word diaballein, or to slander, attack; literally, “to throw across.”
-Thus, the only time the term “devil” is in the Bible, it means liar.
+Thus, when you run across the term “devil” is in original Greek, it means liar.

 Jerome reintroduced the terms Satan and devil (once), but English translators have used them interchangeably.